Reference

 What does ProofLedger NOT prove?

-ProofLedger does not prove who created a file, who owns it, whether it is truthful, whether it is original, or whether a party had permission to use it.
-It records evidence; it does not adjudicate disputes.
+Who created a file, who owns it, whether it is truthful, original, or whether a party had permission to use it.
+ProofLedger records evidence; it does not adjudicate disputes.

 Do you store my files?

-No. ProofLedger does not store your original files.
-ProofLedger stores only a one-way SHA-256 hash and minimal metadata needed for operational integrity and verification.
+No. ProofLedger stores only a one-way SHA-256 hash and minimal metadata.
 You keep the original file.

 How do I verify a proof independently?

-(1) Recompute the SHA-256 hash of the original file using any standard hashing tool.
-(2) Confirm the hash matches the value shown on the ProofLedger verification page.
+(1) Recompute the SHA-256 hash of the original file.
+(2) Confirm the hash matches the verification page.
 (3) If on-chain references exist, confirm them using public blockchain explorers.

-Which page is authoritative: the certificate or the verification page?
+Which is authoritative: the certificate or the verification page?

-The online verification page is the authoritative record.
-Certificates are derived, human-readable artifacts and do not override the verification page.
+The online verification page.
+Certificates are derived artifacts and do not override the verification page.

 Polygon vs Bitcoin anchoring — what is the difference?

 Polygon is the default for fast, low-cost anchoring.
-Bitcoin anchoring is an optional higher-decentralization anchor used when additional external durability is required.
-When Bitcoin anchoring is present, the verification page will display the relevant Bitcoin references.
+Bitcoin is an optional higher-decentralization anchor for additional external durability.

 Your original file remains yours.
 Your SHA-256 hash remains independently verifiable.
-If on-chain anchors exist, they remain publicly verifiable via the underlying blockchains.
-ProofLedger cannot “delete” what was publicly anchored.
+On-chain anchors remain publicly verifiable via the underlying blockchains.

 Can ProofLedger be used in legal, insurance, or compliance matters?

 ProofLedger does not promise admissibility or outcomes.
-Those depend on jurisdiction, foundation, chain-of-custody, witnesses, and case facts.
-ProofLedger provides a repeatable technical process, an immutable recorded fingerprint, and (when present) public anchoring references that can be independently verified.
+It provides a repeatable technical process, an immutable recorded fingerprint, and (when present) public anchoring references for independent verification.